bartczernicki/RiskAnalysisWithGenerativeAIReasoning/README.md

   * 2023:  https://www.sec.gov/Archives/edgar/data/789019/000095017023035122/msft-20230630.htm#item_1a_risk_factors
   * 2024:  https://www.sec.gov/Archives/edgar/data/789019/000095017024087843/msft-20240630.htm#item_1a_risk_factors

-The image below illustrates how each Risk Factor section in the SEC 10-K documents is compared, analyzed by Generative AI and then finally the table differences are materialized in Markdown format.
+The image below illustrates how each Risk Factor section in the SEC 10-K documents is compared, analyzed by Generative AI.
+The identified differences are materialized as Markdown table files.
+This allows for experts to analyze the intermediate step and the workflow to begin from this state; bypassing the initial processing.
 ![Risk Analysis Risk Factors](https://raw.githubusercontent.com/bartczernicki/RiskAnalysisWithOpenAIReasoning/refs/heads/master/RiskAnalysisWithOpenAIReasoning/Images/RiskAnalysisWithOpenAIReasoning-RiskFactorSectionExample.png)

 Navigate to the Risk Factor Analysis Sections: https://github.com/bartczernicki/RiskAnalysisWithOpenAIReasoning/tree/master/RiskAnalysisWithOpenAIReasoning/Output/o1-preview